FOREX-Dollar rallies on U.S. jobs data, hits 13-yr peak vs yen

 By Sam Forgione

-NEW YORK, June 5 (Reuters) - The U.S. dollar rallied to a 13-year peak against the yen and rose sharply against the euro on Friday after data showing U.S. job growth accelerated in May, bolstering the case for a Federal Reserve interest rate hike as early as September.
+NEW YORK, June 5 (Reuters) - The U.S. dollar rallied to a 13-year peak against the yen and rose sharply against the euro on Friday after data showing U.S. job growth accelerated in May, bolstering the case for an interest rate hike as early as September.

 The increase in average hourly earnings took the year-on-year gain to 2.3 percent, the largest rise since August 2013.
 The wage growth indicated that U.S. inflation was moving closer to the Fed’s 2 percent target, analysts said.

-After the release of the data, interest rate futures traders bet on a rate hike in October.
-A Reuters survey Friday, however, showed Wall Street’s top banks expect the Fed to begin raising interest rates in September, followed by another before the end of the year.
+After the release of the data, interest rate futures traders bet on a 52 percent of a rate hike in October.
+But some currency market players thought the figures increased the likelihood of a Fed hike in September.

-“If (U.S. economic) growth looks okay, there will be enough evidence by September that the Fed wants to raise rates by then,” said Jens Nordvig, global head of currency strategy at Nomura in New York, on the U.S. jobs data.
-He said the euro would hit $1.05 by September.
+“The market isn’t pricing a high enough probability of September,” said Aroop Chatterjee, currency strategist at Barclays in New York.
+“We think that pricing will have to change as this data is reflecting.”

+Pointing to data on compensation, Mike Meyer, vice president of EverBank World Markets in St. Louis, said “This higher wage growth definitely puts, in my opinion, a September rate hike back in play.”

 The dollar rose more than 1 percent against the euro, yen, and Swiss franc.
-The greenback hit 125.860 yen, its highest level in roughly 13 years.
-The euro hit a session low of $1.10490.
+The greenback hit 125.740 yen, its highest level in roughly 13 years.
+The euro turned sharply lower after rallying earlier this week.

-The dollar index, which measures the greenback against a basket of six major currencies, was still on track for its first weekly loss in three after the euro posted its biggest two-day gain against the greenback in six years earlier this week.

-The increased expectations for a 2015 Fed rate hike boosted the dollar since rate increases are expected to lift the greenback by driving investment flows into the United States.
+The Fed’s first interest rate hike is expected to boost the dollar by driving investment flows into the United States.

-“The nonfarm payroll was a big reassurance today for the dollar, and for I think the view of the U.S. economy as a whole,” said Joseph Trevisani, chief market strategist at WorldWideMarkets in Woodcliff Lake, New Jersey.